 We stayed in a Superior Suite and loved the breezy bohemian décor, huge open-plan living space and terrace with magnificent views over Lindos Bay.
 Nearby, 2-bedroom Villa Melenos also has stunning views.
 Lovely hohlakia (pebble motifs) run from the terrace into the lounge.
 Rooms are simple but traditional and cosy with wood panelling and pretty fabrics, and there's a kitchenette too.

 - Cots Available

 - Safe box

-Breakfast is taken on wooden tables and cushioned benches shaded by a covered pergola.
-The setting is so lovely that we spent a good hour or more sipping coffees and fresh juices over beautiful bowls of fresh fruit, honey and nuts, plates of freshly baked Greek pastries, and a selection of eggs and meats.
+Breakfast is served on a separate terrace, with whitewashed wooden tables and cushioned benches shaded by a covered pergola.
+Feast on bowls of fresh fruit, yoghurt, honey and nuts, freshly baked Greek pastries, a selection of eggs and cured meats, and good strong coffee.
 They’ll also bring breakfast to the terrace outside your room if you prefer.

 - Restaurants nearby

 - Vegetarian menu

 - Walk down to the sandy beach (2 minutes down, 5 minutes up) and hire sun loungers and a parasol.
 Or walk to the end of the small jetty and plunge into clear blue water; a very Mediterranean spot, with echoes of the Cote d’Azur, circa 1965